Lucinda L. Combs

-Lucinda L. Combs-Stritmatter (October 10, 1849 – April 23, 1919) was an American physician who was the first female medical missionary to provide medical care in China and is credited with establishing the first women's hospital in what was then Peking (now Beijing).
+Lucinda L. Combs-Stritmatter (October 10, 1849 – April 23, 1919) was an American physician who was the first female medical missionary to provide medical care in China.
+She is credited with establishing the first women's hospital in Beijing.
 Combs was a pioneer in women's medical care while serving the Women's Foreign Ministry Society's North China Mission for seven years.

 Early life

-Combs, known by her friends and family as "Lucy", was born on October 10, 1849, in Cazenovia, New York.
+Lucinda Combs, known by her friends and family as "Lucy", was born on October 10, 1849, in Cazenovia, New York.
 She is not known to have had any siblings.
 Combs parents died leaving her orphaned at a young age.
 It is unknown through which means specifically, but she supported and educated herself following the tragedy.
 After converting to Christianity, she became a teacher.
 Combs learned about the Methodist Episcopal Church's work commissioned in India and felt called to that line of work herself.
 She ultimately decided to further educate herself in order to be prepared for an appointment as a missionary in India.

 Education

-Determined to pursue her education, Combs enrolled in the Cazenovia Seminary in Cazenovia, New York in 1866.
+Combs enrolled in the Cazenovia Seminary in Cazenovia, New York in 1866.
 The Cazenovia Seminary, though not theological in its purpose, was a three-year program associated with the Methodist Episcopal Church.
-After completing the program in 1869, Combs graduated top of her class with honors.
+In 1869, Combs graduated with honors at the top of her class.

-To finance her desire to attend medical school, Combs looked for domestic employment.
+To finance her medical school education, Combs looked for domestic employment.
 She soon found a wealthy family that was willing to employ her.
-Combs managed to perform her domestic responsibilities while attending medical school.
+Combs worked as a domestic laborer while attending medical school.

-Combs enrolled at the Women's Medical College in Philadelphia, Pennsylvania in 1870.
-She drew the attention of the Methodist women in Philadelphia who helped her continue her studies.
-Combs received her degree from the Women's Medical College on March 12, 1873 in Philadelphia.
+In 1870, Combs enrolled at the Women's Medical College in Philadelphia, Pennsylvania.
+She drew the attention of a group of Methodist women in Philadelphia who helped her continue her studies.
+Combs earned her degree from the Women's Medical College on March 12, 1873.

 Career

 Missionary work

 Almost immediately upon receiving her medical degree, Combs was commissioned by the Women's Foreign Ministry Society (WFMS).
-Although she intended to serve in India, she boarded a ship for Peking, China on June 5, 1873.
+Although she intended to serve in India, she boarded a ship for Beijing, China on June 5, 1873.
 Among the other passengers on the ship was Andrew Stritmatter who had been commissioned to work in Jiujiang.
-Stritmatter and Combs grew close during their voyage and the couple would ultimately marry in the coming years.
-Combs departed from San Francisco, but her journey was delayed due to an unfortunate illness.
-Her illness held her in Japan for several weeks before being well enough to continue travel.
-She arrived in Peking in late August or early September, almost three months after her original departure and quickly began her work.
+Stritmatter and Combs grew close during their voyage and would eventually marry.
+Combs departed from San Francisco, but her journey was delayed due to an illness.
+Her illness held her in Japan for several weeks before she was well enough to continue travel.
+She arrived in Beijing in late August or early September, almost three months after her original departure and quickly began her work.
 She is noted for being the first female medical missionary to provide medical care in China.